Albino Superstars

-Albino Superstars is a small Norwegian band consisting of 2 members; Fridtjof Støre (vocal), and Andreas Schüller (songwriter), both from the small town of Drøbak, outside Oslo.
-They are childhood friends, and started working with music together in 2004.
+Albino Superstars is a small Norwegian band consisting of 2 members; Fridtjof Støre (vocal), Andreas Schüller (songwriter) and Espen Riis Jahren (musician).
+Støre and Schüller were childhood friends from the small town of Drøbak, outside Oslo who started working together in 2004.
+Jahren joined the band circa 2009 and left circa 2010.

 The first song "Popular" became a local hit.
 And by the end of the 2005 summer they had produced a music video to the song with the Norwegian producer Jørgen Johannesen.

 In the original video, neither Støre or Schüller wanted to be on-screen, so the part of "the popular guy" which the song is about is being played by Andrè Anker-Hansen Rønbeck.
 They did however had a small part where they appeared as workers in the mansion where the movie was recorded.
 Ultimately, the producers insisted that they had a part in the video, so they became a part of the final cut.
 Making the whole movie as the lead character's dream instead.

 As they are not able to live off the music, Støre works as a pump-mechanic in Oslo, while Schüller is attending the Paul McCartney funded school LIPA where he has 2 remaining years as a student.